resbazSQL/lc-webscraping/_episodes/01-introduction.md

 - Check whether or not you can copy and paste data from a site into Excel or Google Sheets.
 - Look for existing structured data (it may exist).
-- use Freedom of information requests (be specific about the format you want data in).
+- Use Freedom of information requests (be specific about the format you want data in).

 ## Example: scraping government websites for contact addresses